 Not too long ago, in-building wireless coverage solutions like DAS were reserved for larger businesses with expansive premises.
 However, times are rapidly changing, and there are now a variety of solutions that cater to the needs of smaller businesses as well.

-By understanding your specific needs, you can find the best in-building wireless solution for you.
+By understanding your specific needs, you can find the best in-building wireless coverage for you.
 Below, we’ll discuss the different types of in-building wireless solutions and how they can benefit your business.

 5 Wireless Coverage Solutions: